The liver is one of the largest organs in the human body, and also one of the most important.

 Over time, some of these common bad habits may cause gradual damage or harm to your liver:

 - Excessive alcohol consumption – You probably already know this, but excessive alcohol consumption is your liver’s worst enemy, decreasing its ability to remove toxins from the body.
+Alcoholic fatty liver disease happens when a build-up of excess fat in the liver is accompanied by liver inflammation.

 - Sleep deprivation – According to a study published in the Journal of Anatomy, sleep deprivation can cause oxidative stress to the liver.
 Also, if you’re sleep deprived, your liver may not process fat as efficiently, instead allowing it to accumulate and increasing your risk of fatty liver disease.